osmlab/editor-layer-index/CONTRIBUTING.md

 ##### Imagery Extent

 Local (i.e. not worldwide) sources should define an appropriate extent as the geometry for the GeoJSON feature.
 Polygons and bounding boxes can be created by using a tool like http://geojson.io/

+See [FAQ.md](FAQ.md#how-can-i-draw-a-bounding-polygon) for information about how to draw a bounding polygon.

 ##### Imagery Dates